tenneyf13/Embedded-Final-Project-Tetris/README.md

 # Tetris Game on STM32

 ## Project Overview
 This project implements the classic **Tetris** game on an STM32 microcontroller.
-The game is played on an LCD screen with block movements controlled via buttons or a touchscreen.
+The game is played on an LCD screen with block movements controlled via buttons.
 Randomized block generation, timers, and interrupts are used to provide an engaging gameplay experience.

 ## Features
 - Randomly generated Tetris blocks using the STM32's RNG (Random Number Generator).
-- Blocks move, rotate, and drop based on user input from:
+- Blocks rotate based on user input from:
   - Buttons.
-  - Touchscreen.
 - Dynamic game state updates on the LCD screen.
 - Timers for gameplay time tracking and scheduled block movements.
-- Real-time scoring and game-over conditions.

 ## Technical Details
 - **Microcontroller:** STM32